Short Biography

 Felix Roosen-Runge is an Associate Professor in the Division of Physical Chemistry at Lund University, Sweden.
 His research addresses dynamics, structure and assembly in soft and biological matter by combining X-ray, light and neutron scattering methods with coarse-grained modeling and data science.
 The most recent research activities are centered around proteins from sustainable plant sources, with the aim to understand processes such as protein extraction and hydrogel formation better from a physicochemical and soft matter perspective.

-AMBER postdoctoral fellowship subject (second call)
+AMBER postdoctoral fellowship Project (Fifth call)

 Location: Lund, Sweden